Hassan II of Alamut: Controversy over descent

 There are conflicting reports of Hassan's origin.
 One of the only historical reference extant, Juwayni (who was hostile to Ismailis), claims that Hassan was the son of Muhammad ibn Buzurg-Ummid, Fatimid dai and lord of Alamut.
 According to Juwayni's reports, Hassan first implicitly claimed the imamate and then claimed to be the caliph himself.
 However, Nizari sources generally claim an Alid descent for Hassan, and believe that Hassan ibn Muhammad ibn Buzurg-Ummid is distinct from Hassan II of Alamut.

 Leadership

-In 1164 Hassan, leading the Nizari sect of Ismaili Islam, proclaimed the Qiyamat, the abrogation of Sharia law.
+In 1164 Hassan, leading the Nizari sect of Ismaili, proclaimed the Qiyamat, the abrogation of Sharia law.
 The concept of Qiyamah in exoteric Islam means the End of the World and the Day of Judgment.
 But in the esoteric interpretations of Ismaili Islam, Qiyamah is the beginning of an era of spiritual renaissance where the spiritual dimensions of Islam will be practiced openly, spiritual truths will become widely known, and certain ritualistic aspects of Islam will be abrogated.
 Fatimid Ismaili texts from the 10th-11th century describe the anticipated arrival of the Qiyamah era by a future Fatimid Ismaili Imam.
 These expectations were fulfilled by the declaration of Qiyamah by Imam Hasan.